-Located in the small, pretty conservation village of Lower Machen, the church Is believed to have been founded during the Celtic period in the 6th century.
-The Grade II* listed church of St Michael's is first mentioned in documentary evidence in 1102.
+Located in the small, pretty conservation village of Lower Machen, the church was founded in the 5th century.
+The Grade II* listed St Michael's church was first mentioned in documentary evidence in 1102.